 Speak With An FTC Compliance Attorney

-Not only does the JOBS Act permit the online sale of startup stocks, but it also extends the financial reporting start date, from two years from business conception to five.
+Not only does the JOBS Act permit the online sale of startup stocks, but it also extends the financial reporting start date, from two years to five.

-Additionally, in past, companies had to register with the SEC when their assets reached $10 M, and they had 500 shareholders.
+Additionally, in the past, companies had to register with the SEC when their assets reached $10 million and they had 500 shareholders.
 Once this section of the JOBS Act goes into effect, the shareholder number will increase to 500 “unaccredited” shareholders or 2,000 total shareholders.

-The Jumpstart Our Business Startups Act also redefines the “emerging growth companies” category.
+The Jumpstart Our Business Startups Act also redefines “emerging growth companies.”
 Under the new rules, companies that gross less than $1 billion in the most recent fiscal year qualify as emerging.
-So why is it beneficial to be categorized as an EGC?
-They are exempt from certain filing disclosure requirements.
-Score.

-Another great thing about the JOBS Act is that it lifts certain solicitation regulations.
-Specifically, it removes the ban on “general solicitation.
-As such, that means startups can approach different types of investors – perhaps most alluringly, small-time investors – which betters one’s chances of getting funded.
+The JOBS Act also lifts certain solicitation regulations.
+Specifically, it removes the ban on “general solicitation.”
+How does that help?
+Startups can approach different types of investors, which betters one’s chances of getting funded.